Chisom83/Excel_Project_Work/README.md

 Hitch Rack 4 bike is the business most popular and profitable product and focusing more on inventory management and strategy that will derive sales and growth increase its popularity the more and also trying out new ways to improve sales and visibility of other models.

 4. ### Sales Seasonality
+- To analyze sales seasonality, I utilized a pivot table to
+     - display the month and total revenue generated
+     - Apply a filter to focus specifically on bike rack sales.
 <div aling="center"> <img src= "https://github.com/Chisom83/Spital-Lab-Class-Documentation/blob/main/Pivot/S%20Season.png" alt="Product Pop" width="500"> </div>

+- The sales of bike racks vary across state and years, but the overall trend highlights June as the month with the higest sales, followed by May, March, September, July and other months while Apirl records the lowest sales.
+A line chart was used to analyze sale trend over the months, highlighting peak and off-peak periods.

 <div aling="center"> <img src= "https://github.com/Chisom83/Spital-Lab-Class-Documentation/blob/main/Image/Sales%20Seas.png" alt="Product Pop" width="700"> </div>

-The sales of bike racks vary across state and years, but the overall trend highlights June as the month with the higest sales, followed by May, March, September, July and other months while Apirl records the lowest sales.
-A line chart was used to analyze sale trend over the months, highlighting peak and off-peak periods.

 #### Inference
 - High sales in spring and summer alings with holiday and favourable weather, which encourages outdoor activites like cycling.